-Growing number of road accidents are expected to favorably impact the growth of car DVR market, as these devices assist in collecting valid evidence against culprits.
+Growing number of road accidents are expected to favorably impact the growth of the car DVR market, as these devices assist in collecting valid evidence against culprits.
 The U.S. Senate passed a bill in 2012 for the mandatory installation of black boxes in cars, for recording crucial data including air bag deployment, brake position, seat belt buckling, throttle position, and vehicle speed.
 The implementation of this bill is expected to be a significant driver for the growth of the car DVR market as the video feed provided by DVRs can supplement data recorded by the black boxes.

 North America Car DVR Market Revenue, 2012-2016, (USD Million)